 In-person and online sports betting have been legalized in a handful of states so far and legislation has been introduced in more than two dozen states on top of that.
 The state-by-state rollout of sports betting is expected to take a few years, but most analysts believe eventually more states than not will choose legalization.

 Some states have opted to authorize in-person betting only while others have gone full steam ahead with legal sportsbooks, betting websites and mobile apps.
 With every state free to choose its own path forward on the sports betting issue, there are understandably quite a few questions regarding what’s legal and where.

 It just so happens that one of one of our primary goals is to help our readers make sense of it all, so let’s begin with a quick look at which states have legalized sports betting to date and continue the discussion below.

 States with Legal Sports Betting

-- Arkansas: In-person sportsbooks authorized; still waiting for first launch
+- Arkansas: In-person sportsbooks now active

 - Delaware: In-person sportsbooks now active